 Sadly, the ice sailing season has always been short, and the warm winters we have experienced recently have made it shorter still.
 “Ice seems to be forming up later in the season and with less regularity,” Sperr notes.

 “We also seem to be having less snow.
 Lots of snow helps the formation of ice on the river.
 The ice also goes out sooner.
 South Tivoli Bay is filling with sediment and has had a very difficult time making a decent sheet of ice in recent years.”

-The last two winters were near-total busts.
+Certain winters are near-total busts.
 In 2011/2012, there was no sailing at all on the Hudson or in Tivoli Bay due to lack of ice.
-Last winter offered periods of thin ice, gale winds, rain, and snow.
+That winter offered periods of thin ice, gale winds, rain, and snow.
 “People who put boats on were only able to experience about four hours of actual sailing,” Sperr laments.
 “The season is so short that many people do not find the investment of time and energy worthwhile.”

 The most passionate sailors, however, find it more than worthwhile.
 They buy smaller boats, which can be transported on the roof of a car to track down ice wherever it may form, from Pennsylvania to Maine.
 Or they just wait here for that elusive but transcendent perfect winter day.
 “There is something incredibly seductive,” Sperr says, “about gliding across the ice of Tivoli Bay with just the soft rush of the wind in your face, the creak of the rigging, and the clatter of the runners on the ice.”